Mokens/MIPs/MIPS/mip-1-What-is-a-MIP.md

 A MIP with the status of "Draft" is still being developed and is not in force yet.
 A MIP with the status of "Active" is in force.

 It is possible to update an "Active" MIP.

+## Contact

+Join the discussion on the [Mokens Discord](https://discord.gg/ZyaqFhE).

+To get updates about mokens and new eras [join the mokens email list](https://mokens.gr8.com/).